Sir-Corgi/workshop/RFdiffusion_AF3.md

 sbatch afprediction_hp1.sh
 sbatch afprediction_hp2.sh
 ```
-This will take around 10-45mins to complete, hence I have prepared the output for you.
+This will take around 5 minutes.
+After 5 minutes you move on to the next step.

 ### 2.5 Visualisation
 Now move to the output folder